-

 A 3D image of a poppy (Papaver Sp.) seed head imaged at The Hounsfield Facility using X-ray computed microtomography (microCT). -

-From Samuel Rhys Watkins
+From Sam Watkins

 We're proud to have a diverse and talented community of engineers here, from students and researchers to academics and alumni.
 Everyone in our community makes a… -